bengfarrell/rgf-blog/content/blog/2009-12-04-guglhupf-cafe-durham-restaurant-review.md

   - "the-gourmez-review"
 ---

 Hello everyone!
-I just got back from Costa Rica last night -- the reason why there haven't been any posts in a week!
+I just got back from Costa Rica last night—the reason why there haven't been any posts in a week!
 I will have a travelogue up for the trip in a few days but in the meantime, let's get back on track.
 Here's a restaurant review of one of my favorite spots in Durham.

 **Guglhupf Café** 2706 Durham-Chapel Hill Blvd.
 Durham [Website](http://www.guglhupf.com/cafe/) Sharing/Small Plates: $8-12 Entrees: $16-20